derektypist/project-euler-074/README.md

     python3 -m http.server

-Select Open Preview.
+Select `Open Preview` to preview.
 Enter the numbers and select the Submit Button as per user story.
 Select the Reset Button to confirm that the information has been cleared.
 If any or all of the user stories have not been met, check typing.

 ## Deployment

 Deployed on [GitHub Pages](https://derektypist.github.io/project-euler-074) at the main branch.
+Go to `Settings` then `Pages`.
+Select a source to enable GitHub Pages and then select `Save`.

 ## Credits